eudoxia0/flashcards/Cards/Greek Mythology.md

 Q: In _Antigone_, Tiresias speaks of the "gods below the earth".
 What does this refer to?
 A: The cthonic deities, associated with death, the underworld, and fertility.

+---

+Q: What is the "suspect passage" in _Antigone_?
+A: The passage where Antigone says she would not have defied the laws for a child or a husband.

+---

+Q: What is the evidence that the suspect passage in _Antigone_ is real, and not a later interpolation?
+A: Aristotle, in his _Rhetoric_, quotes the passage.